Amit Sial

-Amit Sial is an Indian actor known for his works in Hindi cinema.
-He is best known for Mirzapur, Jamtara – Sabka Number Ayega, Kathmandu Connection and Inside Edge.
+Amit Sial (born 1 July 1975) is an Indian actor known for his works in Hindi cinema and television.
+He is best known for his work in the television series Mirzapur, Maharani, Jamtara, Kathmandu Connection and Inside Edge.

 Early and personal life

-Sial was born in Shiwala Market, Kanpur, Uttar Pradesh, India in a Punjabi family.
+Sial was born on 1 July 1975 in Kanpur, Uttar Pradesh, India in a Punjabi family.

 He went to Swinburne University to pursue PG Diploma in International Business in Melbourne, Australia.
 He did odd jobs such as working in restaurants and driving taxis to support his life in Australia.
+It was in Australia that he met fellow aspiring actor Randeep Hooda, with whom he bonded over shared ambitions in acting, reportedly working as cab drivers together while envisioning future careers in the Indian film industry.

+Acting career

 He moved to Delhi in late 2002, and later to Mumbai to pursue a career in Bollywood in 2004.

-He appeared in Love Sex aur Dhokha and Maharani.
+He has since appeared in the film Love Sex Aur Dhokha (2010) and the web series Maharani (2021).

-Acting career

-He appeared in Charlie Ke Chakkar Mein, which he co-wrote and co-produced.
+He has also appeared in Charlie Kay Chakkar Mein (2015), which he co-wrote and co-produced.